kayoyin/signal-processing/README.md

 Coming next: isomap, and locally linear embedding (LLE) for dimensionality reduction with manifold learning.

 ## Dimensionality Reduction
-Principal Components Analysis is implemented for dimensionality reduction.
-The following will run the demo:
+The following will run the PCA demo from the [first article](https://towardsdatascience.com/step-by-step-signal-processing-with-machine-learning-pca-ica-nmf-8de2f375c422):
 ```
-python dimensionality_reduction.py
+python -c 'from dimensionality_reduction import demo; demo()'
 ```
 This performs PCA on the 982 MNIST images of the number 4, and saves a sample reconstruction from reduced images with 2, 16, 64 and 256 principal components.